The Best Places To Travel in November

-November rewards last-minute holiday planners with options around the globe.
-It's time to head east—like, way east—to India or Laos.
+Any discussion of November travel tends to revolve around a certain 4,500-calorie family feast.
+But much as we love a good food coma (and the togetherness that precedes it, of course), we get why some people run the other direction.
+Especially when that direction is east—like, way east—to India or Laos.
 Or south, to Mexico or Turks & Caicos.
 Then again, we also see the appeal of going all in for the kickoff of holiday season in the U.S.: The Macy's Thanksgiving Day Parade, the Radio City Rockettes...the works.
 Whichever way you lean, you'll find the perfect trip below.
+And rest assured: Not a one of them rules out Thanksgiving back home with the fam (unless, that is, you need a cover story for missing this year's gathering—in which case, we're here for you).

 Chalk it up to the Coco effect, or just our love of a righteous fiesta, but Mexico's Day of the Dead celebrations (Nov.
 1-2) top our list.
 Arguably best enjoyed amidst the colonial grandeur of Oaxaca, this tribute to the dearly departed sees ornate sand tapestries, altars and baked goods proliferate throughout the city and the surrounding villages.
 Then there are the Technicolor parades, astonishing feats of face painting—and even more astonishing cemetery vigils (two words: graveside mariachi).
 Follow the crowds and marigold petals to the village of Xoxocotlan, aka Xoxo (sounds like: Ho-ho), where you may want to divide your time between the Panteon Viejo (the old cemetery) and Panteon Nuevo (the new one).
 Don't be surprised by the carnival rides, balloons and photo booths in the area—this really is a celebration of the deceased, who get treated to all manner of burial site offerings.
 The rituals are so fascinating, in fact (to say nothing of the indigenous traditions behind them), that you may want to consider a multi-day guided tour for Day of the Dead.
 Back in Oaxaca's land of the living, the food scene couldn't be hotter: Have at least one dinner at celeb chef Pillar Cabrera’s Restaurant La Olla (try the chicken mole) and round off the evening with a shot of smoky mescal at nearby Quinta Real, a former monastery with 16th-century frescoes across the arches of the main bar.